robert-mcdermott/ssh-mfa/README.md

 ## Notes
 - Ensure that `totp-cli` is installed and configured correctly with your accounts before using this script.
 - The script only automates login and does not store any credentials persistently.
+- When using different usernames for SSH, be sure to set up your TOTP profiles using the full `user@server` format.